 - □ Approaches

 - High-end (intelligent) network adapters

 - Sophisticated algorithms for

 - Maintaining packet queues

 - Elimination of packet copy operations

 - Managing hash tables describing packet flows

 - Sampling

 - Filtering

 - Aggregation

+- ⇒ more on subsequent slides

-- Server NICs (Network Interface Cards) - Direct access to main memory (without CPU assistance) - Processing of multiple packets in a single block (reduction of copy operations) - \rightarrow Reduced interrupt rates
+Server NICs (Network Interface Cards)

+- Direct access to main memory (without CPU assistance) - Processing of multiple packets in a single block (reduction of copy operations) - $\rightarrow$ Reduced interrupt rates

-- □ Monitoring interface cards - Dedicated monitoring hardware
+- □ Monitoring interface cards

+- Dedicated monitoring hardware

-Programmable, i.e. first preprocessing steps can be done at the network interface
+- Programmable, i.e. certain processing can be performed on the network interface card

-- □ Hash-tables - Allow fast access to previously stored information - Depending on the requirements, different parameters can be chosen as hash values - Reduction of copy operations - Copy operations can be reduced by only transferring references pointing to memory positions holding the packet - Management of the memory is complex, garbage collection required - □ Aggregation - If aggregated results are sufficient, only counters have to be maintained
+- Hash tables - Allow fast access to previously stored information - Depending on the requirements, different sections of a packet can be used as input to the hash function. - Reduction of copy operations - Copy operations can be reduced by only transferring references pointing to memory positions holding the packet - Management of the memory is complex, garbage collection required - Aggregation - If aggregated results are sufficient, only counters have to be maintained

-- □ Goals
+Goals

 - Reduction of the number of packets to analyze

 - Statistically dropping packets

 - □ Sampling algorithms

 - Systematic sampling

 - Periodic selection of every n-th element of a trace

 - Selection of all packets that arrive at pre-defined points in time

 - Random sampling

 - n-out-of-N

 - Probabilistic

-- □ Goals
+- Goals

 - Reduction of the number of packets to analyze

 - Possibility to look for particular packet flows in more detail, or to completely ignore other packet flows

 - □ Filter algorithms (explained subsequently)

 - Mask/match filtering

 - Router state filtering

 - Hash-based selection

 - Mask/match filtering

 - Based on a given mask and value

-- In the simplest case, the selection range can be a single value in the packet header
+- In the simplest case, the selection range can be a single value in the packet header (e.g., mask out the least significant 6 bits of source IP address, match against 192.0.2.0)

 - In general, it can be a sequence of non-overlapping intervals of the packet

-- Router state filtering
+- □ Router state filtering

-- Selection based on one or multiple of the following conditions
+- Selection based on one or more of the following conditions

 - Ingress/egress interface is of a specific value

 - Packet violated ACL on the router

 - Failed RPF (Reverse Path Forwarding)

 - Failed RSVP

 - No route found for the packet

 - Origin/destination AS equals a specific value or lies within a given range